-Of course, the health implications of environmental destruction have long been understood, but mainly as regards the impact of changes in our physical, visible environment, as with flooding and fire.
+Of course, the health implications of environmental destruction have long been understood, but mainly as regards the impact of changes in our physical, visible environment, as with deforestation and climate change, and impacts such as flooding and fire.
 Similarly, the damage to human health from unacceptable labour market practices in every country of the world have been understood - even if not addressed - for decades.

-But the global health risks from disease have only surfaced occasionally, as with the 2002-04 SARS outbreak and the 2014-16 Ebola outbreak in West Africa, and have not remained to the fore in the aftermath of these outbreaks as potentially the most immediate global threat.
+But the global health risks from disease have only surfaced occasionally, as with the 2002-03 SARS outbreak and the 2014-16 Ebola outbreak in West Africa, and have not remained to the fore in the aftermath of these outbreaks as potentially the most immediate global threat.
 Despite high profile warnings, they have not been at the centre of global debate, as has become true at least of the immense environmental challenge in recent months.

-For example, Gro Harlem Brundtland has long spoken powerfully of the risks to global health; as in a speech for the University of Cambridge back in 2001:
+For example, Gro Harlem Brundtland2 has long spoken powerfully of the risks to global health; as in a speech for the University of Cambridge3 back in 2001: